 How to Apply

 Applicants must register with Grants.gov prior to submitting an application.
-The application deadline for both solicitations is 11:59 p.m.
-ET on April 25, 2017.
+The application deadline for both solicitations is on April 25, 2017; the COAP TTA Program solicitation closes at 11:50 p.m.
+ET, and the Comprehensive Opioid Abuse Site-based Program solicitation closes at 11:59 p.m.
+ET.
 Applicants are strongly urged to apply in advance of the deadline.

 Comprehensive Opioid Abuse Site-based Program